circuitdao/docs/docs/glossary.md

 **Puzzle mod.** A puzzle with all mutable args, immutable args and MOD_HASH [uncurried](https://chialisp.com/chialisp-currying).

-**Singleton.** A coin that can have at most one descendant of same type (TODO: not quite correct in case of savings vaults, which can squeeze out other savings vaults in eve state).
+**Singleton.** A coin that has at most one descendant of same type.
 Note that as opposed to the standard singleton, the parent of a singleton may not be a standard launcher, and may have launched multiple singletons, even of same type.
-Some singletons may live forever, whereas others are meltable.
+Some singletons live forever, whereas others are meltable.

 **Standard singleton.** A coin with puzzle mod [singleton_top_layer_v1_1.clsp](https://github.com/Chia-Network/chia-blockchain/blob/main/chia/wallet/puzzles/singleton_top_layer_v1_1.clsp).
 In general Chia parlance, [standard singletons](https://chialisp.com/singletons) are simply called singletons.
 However, in the context of the protocol it is more convenient to use the term singleton in a broader sense.